WiIIiam278/HuskClaims/docs/Config.md

   plan:
     # Whether to hook into Plan to display claim analytics
     enabled: true
-  husk_homes:
+  huskhomes:
     # Whether to hook into HuskHomes for claim teleportation and home restriction
     enabled: true
-    # Whether to restrict setting a home in claims to a trust level
+    # Whether to register the huskhomes:set_home operation type for restricting home setting in claims
     restrict_set_home: true
-    # The trust level required to set a home in a claim (the ID of a level in 'trust_levels.yml')
-    set_home_trust_level: access
-  husk_towns:
+  husktowns:
     # Whether to hook into HuskTowns to disable claiming over town claims
     enabled: true
   economy: